 Add electricity into your room.
 There should be plenty of lighting.
 Put in a nice television front and center.
 Video games are a plus.
 Add a radio or even an old vinyl player for a nice classy touch.

 A royal chair could be considered the one that gives the most comfort, so don’t be afraid to spend some serious money on a massage chair, especially one with heat settings.

 The Leo Kitchen

 Your kitchen is the pride of the family.
 You need a spectacular kitchen that can handle the heat.
-You need as many heat creating devices as possible: the oven, the microwave, a toaster, rice warmer, Instapot, air fryer, and deep fryer.
+You need as many heat-creating devices as possible: the oven, the microwave, a toaster, rice warmer, Instapot, air fryer, and deep fryer.
 Consider adding little grills for Korean BBQ.

 Opt for a rectangular table that’s long and can work for a large group.
 You should have more chairs than necessary, as well as barstools.
 Your chairs and barstools should be in an odd number.

-Your kitchen should have restaurant like qualities.
-You should have up to date devices.
+Your kitchen should have restaurant-like qualities.
+You should have up-to-date devices.
 There needs to be plenty of lighting and impressive designs on the walls.

-- Add triangles into your design.
+- Add triangles to your design.

 - Red, orange, yellow, and white are all appropriate for the kitchen.
 Do not add blue.
 The kitchen needs to scream yang energy.